← Blog

 By Tarovent Team · 2025-09-01

 The quality of your tarot reading is directly proportional to the quality of the question you ask.
 Vague questions produce vague answers.
 Binary yes/no questions limit the wisdom available.
 The right question opens a door; the wrong question keeps it closed.
+If you truly need a binary lens, use the yes or no tarot reading and read the explanation behind the answer.

 The Problem with Yes/No Questions